47 of The Best Sport Psychology Quotes

 William Jennings Bryan

-Comment: In others separate feelings from the action.
+Comment: In other words, separate feelings from actions.
 Accept the feelings but commit the actions.
-Then remember you did this so you can repeat the process later.
-For a lot more on confidence read this blog post by Harley de Vos.
+Then, remember you did this so you can repeat the process later.
+For a lot more on confidence, read this blog post by Harley de Vos.

 Still More Quotes …